orcasecurity/orca-toolbox/Azure-Managed-Identity-Explorer/README.md

 ## Installation
-The tools is packaged as .whl file and can be installed using pip
+The tool is packaged as .whl file and can be installed using pip

 ## Dependencies